Skip to content

 Selected Test Points

-These can then be filtered in several different ways.
+The table can be filtered in several ways:

 1. Search by reference designator or net name Net Name Search

-4. Show only selected test points Show Selected
+4. Show only selected test points with the Selected toggle Show Selected

 Through-Hole Components

-A simple analysis of the selected features will then be run.
-Issues are categorized into two different categories:
+An automated analysis of the selected features runs as the final step.
+Issues are categorized two ways:

 • Errors